runemadsen/reactive-user-interfaces/week-8/README.md

 ### Assignment for Wednesday

 If you haven't, finish the `Form` component example we worked on in class.
 Your code should have a Form component that saves the state of the form, and sends the state to the parent via a prop function when a button is clicked.
 Push your code to GitHub.
 There is no need to write a documentation blog post.

+## Tuesday

+### Local state

+* **[local-storage](local-storage)**.
+An example that shows how to use localStorage to store an apps state.

+### Assignment for Monday

+For Monday, expand upon your midterm project so it has the ability to add new contacts (based on the code we looked at Monday) as well as the ability to automatically save its state to localStorage.
+Commit your changes to your midterm code and push to GitHub (there is no need to create a new app).